ConsumerDataStandardsAustralia/standards/slate/source/includes/security/_client_authentication.md

 *	The JWT MUST contain the following REQUIRED Claim Values and MAY contain the following OPTIONAL Claim Values:
     * `iss` - REQUIRED.
 Issuer Identifier for the Issuer of the response.
 The client ID of the bearer.
     * `sub` - REQUIRED.
 Subject Identifier.
 The client ID of the bearer.
     * `aud` - REQUIRED.
 Audience(s) that the JWT is intended for.
 The Data Holder or Data Recipient Software Product MUST verify that it is an intended audience for the token.
-Contents MUST be the "resource path" for the end point being accessed.
+The "resource path" for the end point being accessed SHOULD be used.<br/>In order to facilitate interoperability and for Data Recipient hosted endpoints only, the endpoint MUST also accept the ``<RecipientBaseUri>`` as a value identifying the intended audience.<br/>**From July 31st 2022:** The "resource path" for the end point being accessed MUST be used.<br/><br/>
     * `jti` - REQUIRED.
 JWT ID.
 A unique identifier for the token, which can be used to prevent reuse of the token.
 These tokens MUST only be used once.
     * `exp` - REQUIRED.
 Expiration time on or after which the ID Token MUST NOT be accepted for processing.
 Value is a JSON number representing the number of seconds from 1970-01-01T00:00:00Z to the UTC expiry time.
     * `iat` - OPTIONAL.
 Time at which the JWT was issued.
 Value is a JSON number representing the number of seconds from 1970-01-01T00:00:00Z to the UTC issued at time.